RMHogervorst/blog/content/post/2017-12-08-downloading-multiple-files-and-failing.md

 Some episodes don't exists or have no transcript (I didn't know).
 Sometimes the internet connection didn't want to work and just threw me out.
 Sometimes the server stopped my requests.

-On every of those occasions the process would stop, give an informative error^[really, it did].
+On every of those occasions the process would stop, give an informative error[^3].
 But the R-process would stop and I had no endresult.

 #### Getting more information to my eyeballs and pausing in between requests